 Physical therapy is an important component of treating back pain.
 When you meet with a physical therapist, there will be a full assessment.
 Tests will be done and an individualized treatment plan will be developed based on your goals.
 We work with you and your physician to create a program that improves mobility in other spinal areas that may be inflexible, strengthen key muscles to stabilize the spine, and educate you on the proper techniques to maintain spinal stability.

 If you’re suffering from back pain, sciatica pain or low back pain, don’t wait any longer for relief.
 Be sure to give our office a call to set up a one-on-one consultation and full evaluation.
 Our physical therapists are certified, experienced, and committed to helping you feel better.
 They’ve helped many others recover from back issues and can help you too.

 “Before coming to physical therapy, I had a lot of problems with my back.
 Working with Scott, I now walk better, feel better, and have less pain and stiffness.
 The two girls at the front desk are kind, helpful, and sweet.
 And Scott is an amazing therapist.
 He created a custom therapy plan for me and I feel significantly better.
 I am very thankful I found Farmingdale Physical Therapy West.” -Imre M.

 Back pain and sciatica pain are closely related medical conditions.
 Many times, sciatica pain is the result of a medical back problem.
-The sciatic nerve is the longest nerve in the human body and consists of nerve roots in the lower back and runs through the buttock and down the back of each leg.
+The sciatic nerve is the longest nerve in the human body.
+It consists of nerve roots in the lower back and runs through the buttock, and down the back of each leg.
 Portions of this nerve branch out to the thigh, calf, foot and toes.
 Sciatica nerve pain is often characterized by the following symptoms.

 - Low back pain that radiates down the leg